Sjord/Sjord.github.io/_posts/2023-02-20-textcube-sql-injection-session-ip-spoofing.md

 ## Introduction

-Textcube is written in plain PHP, without an underlying framework such as Laravel.
+Textcube is a blogging application written in plain PHP, without an underlying framework such as Laravel.
 This is a good recipe for security vulnerabilities, since it is hard to do everything right unless there's a secure framework to build on.
+I found several vulnerabilities; one where the possibility to spoof the IP address leads to SQL injection.

 ## IP spoofing